 Philodendron Florida Ghost Mint

-There is another variety of the ghost called the philodendron Florida Ghost Mint, which has mint-green speckles on the leaves.
-It is a really stunning, and quite hard to find plant.
-It’s a really beautiful coloring, like the light mint green of the syngonium mojitos, but all one color.
+There is another version of the ghost sold under the name Philodendron Florida Ghost Mint, which has mint-green speckles on the leaves.
+It is a really stunning, with beautiful coloring, like the light mint green of the syngonium mojitos, but all one color.
+However!
+The plant is just the same as a normal Florida Ghost, it has got it’s coloring from it’s proximity to the light.
+We go into more info on this below…

 Technical, Trend and Price Info